MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-manual-conversion.md

 ## Test your application before packaging

-You can deploy your non-packaged application and test it before packaging or signing.
+You can deploy your unpackaged application and test it before packaging or signing.
 To do so, run the cmdlet below from a PowerShell window.
 Make sure to pass in your application's manifest file located in the root of your package directory with all your other package components:

 ```Add-AppxPackage –Register AppxManifest.xml```